 I am a licensed professional counselor and a spiritual director.
 Although these are two distinct disciplines, I see a lot of overlap.
 Many who seek counseling are seeking greater health and wholeness which, in my mind, is the work of the Spirit.
-Many who seek spiritual direction discover old wounds and emotional patterns that are obstacles to God, which can be the work of counseling.
+Many who seek spiritual direction discover old wounds and emotional patterns that are obstacles to the Divine, which can be the work of counseling.

 Whether you are in the midst of a difficult time, are tired of the pain of the past, or are awakening to deeper longings within, I honor your story and treat you with respect.
 Rather than a medical model, I work from a model of personal growth.
 This means that I think of this very important work as a natural part of human life, rather than the treatment of pathology.
 People who work with me say that over time their perspective broadens and deepens, and they discover that this is what is most helpful for them.
 I love witnessing what emerges when people are given the time, tools and space to reflect on their lives!

 See more about me at www.mapledrivecounseling.com.

 "Life is meant to be lived from a Center, a divine Center.
 Each one of us can live a life of amazing power and peace and serenity, of integration and confidence and simplified multiplicity, on one condition - that is,

 ~ Thomas Kelly, A Testament of Devotion